jacobxperez/jacobxperez/README.md

 I took business, programming, art, and design courses during my formal academic journey.
 I can combine programming logic skills with design thinking methods to find and develop innovative business solutions.
-I am able to work in a team by committing to Git or designing together in Figma.
+I am able to work in a team by committing to Git or by designing in Figma.
 As a designer, I can sketch wireframes and prototype user experience designs using Adobe XD, Photoshop, Illustrator, and Figma.
 As a developer, I code responsive websites in HTML, CSS, and JavaScript.
 Over time I have developed RAMs, a web framework that allows me to quickly assemble